-Live Online Professional Learning Session – April 26, 2021 at 6:30pm (eastern time).
-This session will be recorded and available for repeat viewing until the end of 2021.
+Online Professional Learning Session.
+This session and handout is available for repeat viewing until the end of 2021.

 Presented by: Dr. Janice Van Dyke, Reading Recovery Trainer